8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] -------- ADMIN --------
-- [x] need to make performance graphs for managers and owner, similar to sales persons version
 - [ ] added bio to user
 - [ ] create section to modify varaibles for client facing site
 - [ ] combine portal/admin/overview and admin/settings/geenral